 Shopping in Brisbane

 Shopaholics are sure to enjoy Brisbane’s wide range of designer boutiques and department stores.
-Numerous bustling markets dot the city squares, and the Queen Street Mall packs it in for those who prefer to stay in one place.
+Numerous bustling markets dot the city, and the Queen Street Mall is convenient for those who prefer to shop in one place.

-Brisbane’s independent shopping scene is concentrated around inner-city Brisbane.
-Fortitude Valley and Paddington are the top spots for fashion and vintage.
-Here one can spend the day trawling second-hand bookshops, record stores and specialty stores.
+Brisbane also has an independent retail scene concentrated around the CBD, and Fortitude Valley and Paddington are the top spots for fashion and vintage.
+Here, shoppers spend the day trawling second-hand bookshops and other speciality stores.

 Arts and culture in Brisbane

-Brisbane is a city with some serious cultural credentials.
-The South Bank calls out to arts and culture enthusiasts, complete with the Queensland Museum, the Queensland Art Gallery and the Performing Arts Centre.
-These venues host an array of events and world-class exhibitions.
-Other cultural hotspots in Brisbane include the eclectic New Farm and Fortitude Valley.
-Walking around the city centre itself also reveals a range of public art and heritage buildings.
+Brisbane offers tons of entertainment for culture vultures.
+The South Bank houses the Queensland Museum, the Queensland Art Gallery and the Performing Arts Centre.
+These venues host various events and world-class exhibitions.
+Other cultural hotspots include the eclectic New Farm and Fortitude Valley, and expats could also take a walk around the heart of the metropolis and admire works of public art and heritage buildings.

 Sport in Brisbane